-We've spent some time watching kingfishers in Rye Meads, Rainham Marshes, Sevenoaks and even in the Bushy Park, London, but Mark Hancox’s kingfisher site gave a much better opportunity to enjoy and photograph this beautiful and elusive bird.
+We've spent some time watching kingfishers in Rye Meads, Rainham Marshes, Sevenoaks and even in the Bushy Park, London, but Mark Hancox’s kingfisher site gave a much better opportunity to enjoy and photograph this beautiful bird.

 By 7.30 a.m. we settled down in a hide, prepared our gear and waited for kingfishers to turn up.
 First the call of a kingfisher reached our ears and then we saw this magnificent bird.